-The space a full wet bar allows for means you’ll never have an excuse not to be stocked up.
+Space a full wet bar allows for means you’ll never have an excuse not to be stocked up.
 If guests are a spur of the moment thing, it’s easy to be ready, and there’s no added stress.
-A mini fridge with mixers, cupboard full of booze, tons of glassware stored in the upper cabinets, wine rack stocked, whatever, you’ll always be prepared.
-I swear the only reason I don’t buy these things ahead of time right now is because there’s no place to put them, or hide them, and what we do keep in our apartment always seems cluttered and disorganized.
+A mini-fridge with mixers, a cupboard full of booze, tons of glassware stored in the upper cabinets, wine rack stocked, whatever, you’ll always be prepared.
+I swear the only reason I don’t buy these things ahead of time right now is that there’s no place to put them or hide them, and what we do keep in our apartment always seems cluttered and disorganized.

 Access + Setup

-Coming from someone who has set up parties in others houses many, many times, the best thing is when they have designated areas for everything.
-You can tuck some beers in the ice filled mini sink as an automatic beer bucket.
+Coming from someone who has set up parties in other houses many, many times, the best thing is when they have designated areas for everything.
+You can tuck some beers in the ice-filled mini sink as an automatic beer bucket.
 Line up glasses on the counter with some wine and booze.
 Put out a few pitchers of soda or juices and voila, a self-serve bar.

 The ease of people coming in and out of the house was tricky but crucial in our design.
 Both the front and back access are small, so we knew we had to set up the spaces well.
 In the back we made sure there was a full coat closet.
 In the front, it will come down to the correct decor with coat hooks and a bench.
 Either way, it’s important that you can keep your home looking put together when the people flow in.
 Plus, they’ll feel more comfortable if they have a place to put their belongings without being a hassle to you has the host.